seshachalam-yv/etcd-druid/docs/proposals/06-immutable-etcd-backups.md

 **Implementation Details:**

-- Operators are responsible for creating or updating buckets with these immutability settings before ETCD Druid starts uploading snapshots.
+- Operators are responsible for creating the new buckets or updating the existing buckets with these immutability settings before `etcd-backup-restore` starts uploading snapshots.
 - Once the bucket is configured to be immutable, snapshots uploaded by `etcd-backup-restore` are also immutable and cannot be altered or deleted until the immutability period expires.
 - No additional configuration needs to be passed to etcd-druid.